deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/webhooks.md

 ### Overview

 This webhook sends data from your payment provider to your shop.

 The basic flow is:

 1. Pass webhook URL to your payment provider when creating your order / payment intent.
 2. The payment provider triggers the webhook when a payment is changed within their system.
 3. The webhook triggers `onPaymentUpdated` in your **payment provider** package.
-4. This returns `PaymentWebhookResult` and causes the `PAYMENT_STATUS_UPDATED` event to be emmited.
+4. This returns `PaymentWebhookResult` and causes the `PAYMENT_STATUS_UPDATED` event to be emitted.
 5. Your shop endpoints package listens for the `PAYMENT_STATUS_UPDATED` event.
 6. This then triggers a method in your shop API (`onPaymentStatusUpdated` in our core API packages).

-### Usecase
+### Use-case

-An example usecase for this is if a payment status changes within the payment provider you may want this information to be passed to your shop.
+An example use-case for this is if a payment status changes within the payment provider you may want this information to be passed to your shop.

 ### Configuration